The Soft Pastel Medium

 Is it painting or is it drawing?
 That is the question.
 The answer depends on who you talk to.
 Many artists and organizations refer to soft pastel as a painting medium.
 Others refer to it as a drawing medium.
 For me it depends on how I am using it.
 Most times, I will be creating pastel paintings.

 Soft pastels are a dry medium.
-There are a range of softness to this group of pastels.
+There are ranges of softness to this group of pastels.
 They range from a harder compressed stick to the super-soft hand rolled sticks.
 The highest quality versions are hand-made.
 Many are round as the pigment and binder is rolled, however there are quite a few that are hand-made chunky blocks.
 There are also pastel pencils, which look like color pencils, but with pastel cores.
 While there are no liquid elements to soft pastel, alcohol can be used to blend out areas and create different textures.
 Since the alcohol evaporates quickly, it leaves the pastel behind and does not impact the paper like watercolor would.

 Soft pastels are typically applied to pastel paper or pastel board / mat.
 Each of these has a rough or heavily toothed surface that can hold the pastel onto the paper.
 There are different levels of tooth depending on the preference of the artist.
 The more pastel that can be held on the paper the more options an artist has for blending and building in colors.